Method of moments (electromagnetics): Green's functions

+Appropriate Green's function for the studied structure must be known to formulate MoM matrices: automatic incorporation of the radiation condition into the Green's function makes MoM particularly useful for radiation and scattering problems.
+Even though the Green function can be derived in closed form for very simple cases, more complex structures necessitate numerical derivation of these functions.

-Full wave analysis of planarly-stratified structures, such as microstrips or patch antennas, necessitate the derivation of spatial-domain Green's functions that are peculiar to these geometries.
-Nevertheless, this involves the inverse Hankel transform of the spectral Green's function, which is defined on the Sommerfeld integration path.
-This integral cannot be evaluated analytically, and its numerical evaluation is often computationally expensive due to the oscillatory kernels and slowly-converging nature of the integral.
+Full wave analysis of planarly-stratified structures in particular, such as microstrips or patch antennas, necessitate the derivation of Green's functions that are peculiar to these geometries.
+This can be achieved in two different methods.
+In the first method, known as spectral-domain approach, the inner products and convolution operation for MoM matrix entries are evaluated in the Fourier space with analytically-derived spectral-domain Green's functions through Parseval's theorem.
+The other approach is based on the use of spatial-domain Green's functions.
+This involves the inverse Hankel transform of the spectral-domain Green's function, which is defined on the Sommerfeld integration path.
+Nevertheless, this integral cannot be evaluated analytically, and its numerical evaluation is often computationally expensive due to the oscillatory kernels and slowly-converging nature of the integral.
+Common approaches for evaluating these integrals include tail extrapolation approaches such as weighted-averages method.

+Other approaches include the approximation of the integral kernel.
 Following the extraction of quasi-static and surface pole components, these integrals can be approximated as closed-form complex exponentials through Prony's method or generalized pencil-of-function method; thus, the spatial Green's functions can be derived through the use of appropriate identities such as Sommerfeld identity.
-This method is known in the computational electromagnetics literature as discrete complex image method (DCIM), since the Green's function is effectively approximated with a discrete number of image dipoles that are located within a complex distance.
+This method is known in the computational electromagnetics literature as the discrete complex image method (DCIM), since the Green's function is effectively approximated with a discrete number of image dipoles that are located within a complex distance from the origin.
 The associated Green's functions are referred as closed-form Green's functions.
 The method has also been extended for cylindrically-layered structures.

 Rational-function fitting method, as well as its combinations with DCIM, can also be used to approximate closed-form Green's functions.
-Alternatively, the closed-form Green's function can be approximated through method of steepest descent.
-For the periodic structures such as phased arrays, Ewald summation is often used to accelerate the computation of the periodic Green's function.
+Alternatively, the closed-form Green's function can be evaluated through method of steepest descent.
+For the periodic structures such as phased arrays and frequency selective surfaces, series acceleration methods such as Kummer's transformation and Ewald summation is often used to accelerate the computation of the periodic Green's function.